 Gamers are now streaming their gameplay live and direct to audiences around the world using platforms like Twitch and YouTube Gaming.
 A popular format for streamed gaming video content is known as a 'Let's Play'.
 This is where viewers watch along as a streamer plays.
 Streamers often record both their screen and themselves simultaneously to capture reactions and commentary to the game as it happens.

-As of December 2016, a reported 30% of American gamers say they watch 'Let's Play' live streams and 'Let's Play' gaming videos on a regular basis.
+As of December 2016, academic work in the field has reviled that 30% of American gamers say they watch 'Let's Play' live streams and 'Let's Play' gaming videos on a regular basis.
 These figures aren't small - Twitch leads the pack when it comes to live streaming for games, averaging 953,000 concurrent viewers daily.

 Gamers host streams on their Twitch channels, broadcasting to their loyal followers around the world who are able to tune in and interact in real-time.
 Some of the most popular streamers have even amassed celebrity status.
 Ninja, a 27 year-old streamer from America boasts more than 11 million followers.
 He has been known for streaming his gameplay of the immensely popular Fortnite with celebrities such as Drake and Travis Scott.